AugurProject/augur-walkthrough/forking.md

 ## Child Universes

+- [ ] Prior to a fork, place stake in a report.
+Initiate a fork on that market, then cause the outcome you reported on to be the winning outcome.
+Switch to the universe for that outcome and verify that you can claim your REP from that report + 50% ROI.
+(This is done on the Portfolio: Reporting page.)
+- [ ] Prior to a fork, place stake in a report.
+Initiate a fork on that market, then cause a _different_ outcome to be the winning outcome.
+Switch to both the winning universe and the universe corresponding to your outcome and verify that the REP from your report is not claimable.
+- [ ] Prior to a fork, fill a dispute bond on a market to cause a successful dispute.
+Force a fork on the same market, then cause the outcome you placed dispute stake on to be the winning universe.
+Switch to that universe and verify that you can claim your REP from that dispute + 50% ROI.
+- [ ] Prior to a fork, fill a dispute bond on a market to cause a successful dispute.
+Force a fork on the same market, then cause a _different_ outcome to be the winning universe.
+Switch to both the winning universe and the universe corresponding to your outcome and verify that the REP from your dispute is not claimable.
 - [ ] Verify that a child universe starts out with no markets.
 - [ ] Verify you can create markets in a child universe and that the created market only shows up in the child universe.
 - [ ] Verify that you can trade on markets in a child universe.